linlak/laravelmomoapi/README.md

 	LAMOMO_API_COLLECTION_S_KEY=5hgj7974d9bc342c88060ab9c30954358

 Don't wrap variables in quotes.
+Variables with

+.....P_KEY  denote primary keys

+....S_KEY denote secondary keys

+Never exchange primary keys for secondary keys else you will never get the desired results.

 Let's perform migrations

 	php artisan migrate -v

-We are now done setting up the necessary configurations now when you  run the migrate command the tables require for this library to  run well will be created.
+We are now done setting up the necessary configurations now when you  run the migrate command the tables required for this library to  run well will be created.

 ## Examples ##

+The following code snippets will walk through the process of working this php laravel library but conventions may differ according to your coding practices.